-We love open-plan homes: large family spaces, open sight-lines, and the feeling of airiness that makes life so pleasant.
+We love large family spaces, open sight-lines, and the feeling of airiness that makes open-concept architectural design so appealing.
 But what do you do when you want a place of your own, where you can go and shut the door?
-Try the den.
+Try your house’s den.

-A den should feel like it evolved, rather than being designed.
+A den should feel like it evolved rather than being designed.
 To get that look, pull pieces from other places in the house and layer colors, patterns, and favorite accessories.
-Dark, glossy walls, in a deep blue like Midnight Hour, will make a den feel like a room in a gentleman’s club.
+Dark, glossy walls in a deep blue are a great option.